choppystick/vba-sudoku-solver/readme.md

 - User-friendly interface for inputting unsolved Sudoku puzzles
 - Powerful solver using linear programming algorithms
-- Macro and script integration for enhanced functionality
+- VBA Macro and script integration for enhanced functionality
 - Visual representation of the solving process

 ## How to Use